OpenID Connect 1.0

 1. Provided the value was hashed it’s certain that the Relying Party which generated the authorization request is the same party as the one requesting the token or is permitted by the Relying Party to make this request.

-2. Even when using the public Client Type there is a form of authentication on the Token endpoint.
+2. Even when using the public Client Type there is a form of authentication on the Token Endpoint.